-Figure 21: steps required for the BC-platform establishment in the market-based allocation process
+Figure 21: steps required for the BC platform establishment in the market-based allocation process

 The Implementation Preparation step includes two main phases.
 The first phase, shown by the blue box, includes

 the processing of the requirements for the CZCAOF software (also called the “CZCAOF Blueprint”) including CPOF and DAMOF (A1), to be developed by all TSOs and incorporating the CZCAOF requirements of all TSOs for the allocation process of cross-zonal capacity for balancing capacity exchange or reserve sharing.
 Section 6.2 further elaborates on the definition of the CZCAOF blueprint.